-The Scottish Grand Committee includes all 59 Scottish MPs.
+The Scottish Grand Committee includes all 59 MPs representing Scottish constituencies.
 It may meet anywhere in Scotland as well as Westminster.
 Traditionally it considered the principles of Scottish Bills which were referred to it at second reading.
 However, UK Parliament Bills relating only to Scotland are rare since the establishment of the Scottish Parliament.
 It also takes questions and statements and debates other matters concerning Scotland.
 However, there have been no meetings of the Committee in the last few years.

 Northern Ireland Grand Committee